arielmission-space/PAOS/docs/source/user/abcd/index.rst

     :label:

-where n is the refractive index of the prism, L is the geometrical path length of the prism, and the angles :math:`\theta_i` are as described in Fig.2 from the article, reported in the image below.
+where n is the refractive index of the prism, L is the geometrical path length of the prism, and the angles :math:`\theta_i` are as described in Fig.2 from the article, reported in :numref:`prismtache`.

 .. _prismtache:

 .. figure:: prism.png
    :width: 600
    :align: center

-   `Ray propagation through a prism (from the article cited in the text)`
+   `Ray propagation through a prism`

 After some algebra, the ABCD matrix for the tangential transfer can be rewritten as: